Glossary

 a CA-Datacom/DB unit of transfer between application programs and CA-Datacom/DB.
 An element consists of one or more contiguous CA-Datacom/DB fields.

 a component of SAS software that reads from or writes to a file.
-Each engine enables SAS to access files that are in a particular file format.
-There are several types of engines.
-See also interface view engine.
+Various engines enable SAS to access different types of file formats.

 entity-occurrence